youtube channel

 As a manager, one of the most essential skillsets you can have is learning how to set expectations for employees.

 With that said, it is also one of the hardest things as a manager you will have to do.
-It can be hard to ensure not only that you clearly communicate the expectations you have, but they are met with an understanding from your team member.
+It can be hard to ensure not only that you clearly communicate the expectations you have but also meet them with an understanding from your team member.

 I know this is a pain point for many new managers, and if you’re reading this, I’m assuming you are struggling with setting clear expectations for your employees.